HIT-ICES/SRaSLR/README.md

 All data are listed in `data/` folder.

 `*.edgelist`: The edge list of network *.
 Each line represents an edge.
 The first and second columns are node ids.
-The third column(if has) represents the weights.
+The third column(if exists) represents the weights.

 `dscps_encoded.txt`: Service id and its description.